oanda/iOSNetworkingWithOandaApi/README.md

 Notes on the OTNetwork Library
 ------------------------------

-* User login & authentication is currently disabled, so simply passing in an approved username for now (please speak with your <b>OANDA</b> partner for details).
+* User authentication is not supported in this app, so simply pass in a username (see the API [documentation](http://developer.oanda.com/docs/v1/accounts/#create-a-test-account) page for details on creating a username).
 Please see <b>accountListForUsername:success:failure:</b> for further info.
 <br/><br/>
 * It support the most commonly used feature set like polling for rates, making and closing orders & trades, generating reports, etc.  Other features (eg. price alerts, news, etc.) are being worked on and not ready for this release.
 <br/><br/>